fscm/docker-mongodb/README.md

 docker volume create --name <VOLUME_NAME>
 ```

-Two create the two required volumes the following set of commands can be used:
+Two create the required volume the following command can be used:

 ```
 docker volume create --name my_mongodb
 ```

+**Note:** A local folder can also be used instead of a volume.
+Use the path of
+the folder in place of the volume name.

 #### Configuring the MongoDB Server